BigQuery is a petabyte-scale analytics data warehouse that you can use to run SQL queries over vast amounts of data in

 Querying and visualizing BigQuery data using pandas DataFrames

 In this section of the tutorial, you query and visualize data in BigQuery using pandas DataFrames.
-You use the BigQuery Python client library to query BigQuery data.
+You use the BigQuery client library for Python to query BigQuery data.
 You use the Pandas library to analyze data using DataFrames.

-Type the following Python code into the next cell to import the BigQuery Python client library and initialize a client.
+Type the following Python code into the next cell to import the BigQuery client library for Python and initialize a client.
 The BigQuery client is used to send and receive messages from the BigQuery API.

 from google.cloud import bigquery client = bigquery.Client()

 Use the Client.query() method to run a query.
 In the next cell, enter the following code to run a query to retrieve the annual count of plural births by plurality (2 for twins, 3 for triplets, and so on).

 sql = """ SELECT plurality, COUNT(1) AS count, year FROM `bigquery-public-data.samples.natality` WHERE NOT IS_NAN(plurality) AND plurality > 1 GROUP BY plurality, year ORDER BY count DESC """ df = client.query(sql).to_dataframe() df.head()